refade/IoT_ARM/README.md

 In the third possibility, the antivirus does not emit opinion about the suspect executable.
 The omission indicates that the file investigated has never been evaluated by the antivirus neither it has the robustness to evaluate it in real time.
 The omission of the diagnosis by the antivirus points to its limitation on large-scale services.

-Table 2 shows the results of the evaluated 86 antivirus products.
-Only two of these antiviruses scored above 90%.
-These antiviruses were: Symantec Mobile Insight and K7GW.
+Table 2 shows the results of the evaluated 77 antivirus products.
+Only one of these antiviruses scored above 82,6%.
+This antivirus is: ESET-NOD32.
 Malware detection indicates that these antivirus programs provide an efficient service against cyber-intrusions.

 A major adversity in combating malicious applications is the fact that antivirus makers do not share their malware blacklists due to commercial disputes.
 Through Table 2 analyse, the proposed paper points to an aggravating factor of this adversity: the same antivirus vendor does not even share its databases between its different antivirus programs.
 Note, for example, that McAfee and McAfee-GW-Edition antiviruses belong to the same company.
 Their blacklists, though robust, are not shared with each other.
 Therefore, the commercial strategies of the same company hinder the confrontation with malware.
 It complements that antivirus vendors are not necessarily concerned with avoiding cyber-invasions, but with optimizing their business income.